Meet the Welsh Triathlon staff members

 Amy Jenner - Workforce Officer

-She completed her first triathlon in Vichy, France in 2014 and has been racing ever since.
-She has a real passion for encouraging others to get involved in triathlon and can be very persuasive, she has even set up her own Triathlon Club and qualified as a Level 2 Triathlon Coach in 2018.
+Amy first volunteered in traithlon back in 2002, even though she has been involed in the sport for 20 years it wasn't until 2014 that she completed her first triathlon in Vichy, France and has been racing ever since.
+She has a real passion for encouraging others to get involved in triathlon and can be very persuasive, she has even set up her own Triathlon Club in 2017 and was club chair untill 2020, Amy is also a qualified level 2 Triathlon Coach.

 Steph Makuvise - Participation Officer